TKondolab/flygastrula2/README.md

 Access [http://localhost:8050/](http://localhost:8050/) in your browser.

 If "Single cell transcriptome atlas of *Drosophila* gastrula" is displayed on the top page, it is working.

 You can brows our data on your browser.

+Now, you can browse the Set3-CAP data including:
+- Cluster information and gene expression level on UMAP (Seurat clusters, Sub-clusters, Genes)
+- Gene expression level in each pair rule strip (Stripe)
+- Spatial gene expression reconstructed by Perler and NovoSpaRc (VISH and Dual VISH)

-For the browser, Chrome or Safari on Mac is recommended.
+Chrome or Safari on Mac is recommended for browsing.
 We have not tested our viewer on other Operation systems or browsers.

 ### Stop and restart the viewer
-You can stop the Docker container with the following command.
+You can stop the Docker container with the following command in Terminal:
 ```
 docker stop dmel-gastrula
 ```